The Life and Struggles of Our Mother Walatta Petros: A Seventeenth-Century African Biography of an Ethiopian Woman

 Discussions/Assignments.
 For assistance in discussing the text, or giving assignments to students, the instructor may read in The Life and Struggles of Our Mother Walatta Petros, the section of the introduction titled New Directions for Scholarship on the Text (pp. 37-41), available for free online, which offers various ways of thinking about how the text thinks, including the way it represents female agency, animal agency, human sexuality and relations, other written texts, theology, and authorship.

-The original manuscript of the Gädlä Wälättä P̣eṭros (EMIP 2141; MS J), written down in Gəˁəz in 1672, is posted online for all to read (warning, the file is very large, 42 MB).
+The original manuscript (or autograph) of the Gädlä Wälättä P̣eṭros (EMIP 2141; MS J), written down in Gəˁəz in 1672, is posted online for all to read (warning, the file is very large, 42 MB).
 MS J was microfilmed at the Ethiopian female saint Walatta Petros’s monastery of Qʷäraṭa on Lake Tana in the 1970s; but the attached is what was digitized there in 2010 by Belcher.

 You can read a pdf of the English translation of the poem Portrait of Walatta Petros